blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 - **SCL** → LSM6DSOX `SCL`
 - **Solar JST** → 6V solar panel (observe polarity marked on connector; red = positive)
 - **LiPo JST** → 3.7V 2000 mAh LiPo cell (JST-PH 2-pin, same polarity convention)
-- **ATTN** → **no external jumper or trace cut is required on Notecarrier CX v1.3 (current production revision).** The Notecard's `ATTN` output is wired onboard to the Cygnet's power-enable rail through the carrier's built-in power management circuit.
-When `goToSleep()` issues `card.attn mode:sleep`, the Notecard drives `ATTN` to cut power to the Cygnet; `SAMPLE_INTERVAL_SEC` later the Notecard reasserts `ATTN` to power the Cygnet back up and re-enter `setup()`.
-Verify the path is functioning by confirming the Cygnet's serial output stops during the sleep window.
-If the host never sleeps, check that no external wire between the `ATTN` pad and any GPIO has been added, and confirm `NotePayloadSaveAndSleep` is not returning early (the serial monitor will show if it falls through to `loop()`).
-See the [Notecarrier CX v1.3 datasheet](https://dev.blues.io/datasheets/notecarrier-datasheet/notecarrier-cx-v1-3/) and the [card.attn host power management guide](https://dev.blues.io/guides-and-tutorials/notecard-guides/notecard-and-notecarrier-b/#low-power-design) for the full circuit description.
+- **ATTN → EN jumper (REQUIRED for host power-gating).** On Notecarrier CX v1.3, `ATTN` (the Notecard's configurable interrupt output) and `EN` (the input that gates the carrier's host 3.3 V rail to the Cygnet) are exposed as **separate** pins on the dual 16-pin header — see the [Notecarrier CX v1.3 datasheet header description](https://dev.blues.io/datasheets/notecarrier-datasheet/notecarrier-cx-v1-3/#notecarrier-cx-dual-16-pin-headers).
+They are **not** connected internally.
+To make `card.attn mode:sleep` actually cut power to the Cygnet, run a short jumper wire from the `ATTN` header pin to the `EN` header pin.
+With that wire in place, when `goToSleep()` issues `card.attn mode:sleep`, the Notecard drives `ATTN` low → `EN` low → the host 3.3 V rail collapses and the Cygnet powers off. `SAMPLE_INTERVAL_SEC` later the Notecard reasserts `ATTN` high → `EN` high → the Cygnet powers up and re-enters `setup()`.
+Without the `ATTN→EN` jumper the host runs continuously between samples; the firmware's `loop()` fall-back will keep functional sampling working, but baseline current will be ~5–10 mA instead of the ~20–60 µA target, and the solar/battery budget in §8 will not hold.
+Verify the jumper is functioning by confirming the Cygnet's serial output stops during the sleep window.
+See the [`card.attn` API reference](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-attn) and the [Feather MCU low-power guide](https://dev.blues.io/guides-and-tutorials/notecard-guides/feather-mcu-low-power-management/) for additional context on this pattern.

 **Antenna placement.** The NOTE-NBGLWX has exactly two u.FL antenna ports: